The Kids Run the Restaurant: Plot

 Meanwhile, at the hospital, Bob is assigned a first-time doctor who has never performed an operation without his supervisor.
 The doctor is so inexperienced he must watch an online video in order to figure out how to do stitches.
-Bob insists on leaving, but Linda – who is enamored with the young doctor – convinces him to stay.
+Bob insists on leaving, but Linda – who feels motherly affection towards the young doctor – convinces him to stay.

 Bob passes out and wakes up with his body shaved and his entire hand in a cast.
 After finding out the doctor filmed the entire operation on his phone, he convinces Linda to leave.
 Once in the car, Bob finds his wound is even worse than before and sprays blood all over the car.
 Linda drives him back to the hospital, where Bob is able to see a nurse.

 The parents return home to a packed basement and Fischoeder demanding five thousand dollars.
 Louise gets the idea to have Bob and Fischoeder square off double-or-nothing in rock-paper-scissors; if Fischoeder wins, he gets double his winnings, but if Bob wins, the debt is cancelled.
 Louise knows Fischoeder will throw paper, not expecting Bob to be able to throw scissors due to his injured hand.
 She convinces Bob to throw scissors, opening his wound, in order to cancel the debt.

 The two square off and Bob is able to throw scissors, splitting his stitches and spraying blood.
 Fischoeder leaves with no money as Linda drives Bob back to the hospital.
 The episode ends with Linda performing a musical number, “The Kids Run The Restaurant," with a chorus line of sailors.